Health Care Clinics

 1111 E. Catherine • (734) 764–8440

 Serving people of all ages with language or literacy difficulties or impairments.
-Intensive therapy for people with aphasia, comprehensive neuropsychological evaluations to assess learning disabilities; reading problems; social language problems; special education needs; and additional factors in learning and cognition such as ADHD and mood/memory disorders.
-Reading intervention program offers assessments and one-on-one sessions for readers of all levels. [email protected], mari.umich.edu/ucll V
+Intensive therapy for aphasia and comprehensive neuropsychological evaluations to assess learning disabilities, mood/memory disorders, and special education needs.
+Reading intervention program offers assessments and one-on-one sessions for readers of all levels. [email protected], mari.umich.edu/ucll